Azathothas/Stars/README.md

 - [eidam/cf-workers-status-page](https://github.com/eidam/cf-workers-status-page) – Monitor your websites, showcase status including daily history, and get Slack/Telegram/Discord notification whenever your website status changes.
 Using Cloudflare Workers, CRON Triggers, and KV storage.
 - [eraseyourknees/msdl](https://github.com/eraseyourknees/msdl) – Microsoft Software Download Listing
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) – The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
+- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) – Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [gravesoft/msdl](https://github.com/gravesoft/msdl) – Microsoft Software Download Listing
 - [holesail/holesail](https://github.com/holesail/holesail) – Holesail is the world's first truly peer-to-peer proxy for TCP and UDP ports.
 No port forwarding, servers or configuration required.
 - [hoodoer/JS-Tap](https://github.com/hoodoer/JS-Tap) – JavaScript payload and supporting software to be used as XSS payload or post exploitation implant to monitor users as they use the targeted application.
 Also includes a C2 for executing custom JavaScript payloads in clients, and a "mimic" feature that automatically generates custom payloads.